We started BeerMenus in 2008 because of our own passion for great beer.

-We experimented with a few directions, but it quickly became clear that software as a service (SaaS) was the right fit: it aligned our interests with those of our customers.
+We experimented with a few directions, but it quickly became clear that subscriptions were the right fit: they aligned our interests with those of our customers.
 Additionally, subscriptions enabled us to grow predictably, which was extremely important for sustainability.

 But while we prioritized sustainability (and still very much do), our vision of BeerMenus was always inclusive.
 We wanted to enhance the craft beer community, and that very clearly meant we would not be pay-to-play.

 This is why all businesses who sell beer will always have access to a free basic page on BeerMenus.
 We are not a pay-to-play organization, and we're proud of it.

 "Free" doesn't sound like much.
 But the principle living inside the offering is huge.